Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### 6/9/23

 Made it so the health bar changes colors to reflect the amount of health a player has.
 Turns red from the range of 50-25 and dark red from 25-0.

+### Weekend 6/9 - 6/11

+Added sounds for getting hit, music for the character select screen, and music for while you are fighting.
+Added hitboxes for vegeta character, mostly aligned with the character.